ARMmbed/mbed-os-experimental-ble-services/doc/DEVELOPMENT.md

 New services, enhancement and bug fixes are welcomed.
 To contribute to this repository you should set up a development environment.

+## Minimum Requirements

+It is possible to develop services in your native environment and IDE of your choice (including VSCode!).

+The following softwares are required to build and run the unit tests from this
+repository:
+- CMake
+- Git
+- A host toolchain
+- Ninja

+From an environment standpoint, an `mbed-os` folder should be present in the `tests` folder.
+It can be a symbolic link to a local Mbed OS version or a plain clone.
+Running the command `bootstrap.sh` will ensure Mbed OS is available in the environemnt.

 ## Getting started

 ### Setup